 Valves are devices that control flow of liquids or gases.
 Valves can also be hydraulic valves, pneumatic valves or electric valves as well as having an extensive selection of types including check valves, butterfly valves, globe valves, gate valves and ball valves.
 While valves may be used in commercial and residential applications, industrial valves are extremely popular and valve manufacturers typically construct these more heavy-duty valves from materials such as stainless steel, aluminum and brass.
-Pump manufacturers also mainly fabricate industrial pumps from metallic materials, but use thermoplastic and elastomeric materials such as Teflon and polypropylene as well.
-Additional industries that utilize either valves or pumps include agriculture, defense, chemical processing, power generation and petrochemical.
+These items are ideal for many industries including agriculture, defense, chemical processing, power generation and petrochemical.

 Categories Related to Pumps ManufacturersPumps & Valves News

 Centrifugal pumps are used to increase the fluid pressure by using rotational kinetic energy.
 Inside the pump a rotating impeller will rotate creating energy and moving the liquid to the center of the impeller.
 This causes pressure to increase downstream in a pipe and forcing the liquid to move.
 Generally there are several different types of pump heads associated with a centrifugal pump.
 These pump heads include: total dynamic, total static, static suction, static lift, static discharge, dynamic suction and dynamic lift.

 Metering pumps encompass a large range of terms including: bellow pumps, dispensing pumps, peristaltic pumps, piston metering pumps, centrifugal pumps, and many other configurations.
 A metering pump controls the flow rate of a liquid and are typically designed for either variable displacement at a constant speed or fixed displacement at a variable speed.
 When these devices are functioning properly they will not any leakage or slippage from the input or output.